Market Analysts see Merck & Co. Inc. [MRK] gaining to $130. Time to buy?

 “While a statistically significant improvement in pathological complete response was observed in this study, we are disappointed that the KEYTRUDA regimen did not significantly improve event-free survival, a result that underscores the challenges in treating locally advanced resectable gastric cancer,” said Dr. Scot Ebbinghaus, vice president, global clinical development, Merck Research Laboratories.
 “Innovative research in earlier stages of cancer is critical to help patients achieve better outcomes, and our efforts continue in earnest.
 We are grateful to the patients and investigators for their participation in this study.”.

 Merck & Co.
-Inc. stock has also gained 0.34% of its value over the past 7 days.
-However, MRK stock has inclined by 4.14% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 0.55% and lost -0.65% year-on date.
+Inc. represents 2.54 billion in outstanding shares, while the company has a total market value of $284.24 billion with the latest information.
+MRK stock price has been found in the range of $113.02 to $114.91.

-The market cap for MRK stock reached $279.91 billion, with 2.54 billion shares outstanding and 2.53 billion shares in the current float.
-Compared to the average trading volume of 7.24M shares, MRK reached a trading volume of 7706061 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.81M shares, MRK reached a trading volume of 16407047 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MRK shares is $124.42 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MRK stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.